PavelLaptev/community-group/technical-reports/format/file-format.md

 ## File extensions

-When saving design token files on a local file system, it can be useful to have a distinct file extension as this makes them easier to spot in file browsers.
+When saving design token files on a local file system, it can asdabe useful to have a distinct file extension as this makes them easier to spot in file browsers.
 It may also help to associate a file icon and a preferred application for opening those files.
 The following file extensions are recommended by this spec:

 - `.tokens`
 - `.tokens.json`